[?] Subscribe To This Site

 • From 2 January 2011, commuters will be charged from 12 – 20 baht depending on the distance travel.
 It’s approximately 2 baht for every 2 – 3 stations.

-This Bangkok BRT service links to the Chong Nonsi skytrain station on the Silom line.
-It will also link to the planned Ratchadaphisek station that’s part of the Silom line extension in Thonburi which will be ready in 2012.
-Currently the Silom line ends at Wong Wian Yai.
+This Bangkok BRT service links to the S3 Chong Nonsi skytrain station on the Silom line.
+It also links to the S10 Talat Phlu skytrain station that’s part of the Silom line extension in Thonburi which opened in 2012.

 This effectively gives commuters connecting rides to the skytrain and subsequently the subway.